 - 2.2a Because most new graduate students will receive a teaching assignment and because few new graduate students have any training in teaching methods, the chemistry department conducts an approximately 12 hour orientation program.
 In addition, a Teaching Assistant Handbook is given to all entering graduate students. - 2.2b The program will address such topics as: conducting a recitation section, conducting a laboratory section, examination, grades, and how to handle cheating.
-In addition certain physical facilities will be discussed such as the general chemistry office and the resource room.
-Finally, advanced graduate students will lead small group practice sessions. - 2.2c Teaching assignments will be made a few days before classes meet.
-Usually the professor in charge of each course will hold a staff meeting later that day.
-All graduate instructors must attend this first staff meeting. - 2.3 Students must have a minimum graduate index of 2.5/4.0 at the end of the first two semesters of graduate study to continue in the graduate program.
-In exceptional cases students may appeal to the Graduate Studies Committee for a waiver to this requirement.
+In addition, certain physical facilities will be discussed such as the general chemistry office and the resource room.
+Finally, advanced graduate students will lead small group practice sessions. - 2.2c Teaching assignments will be made before classes meet.
+Either the professor in charge of each course or the course managers will hold a staff meeting the Friday before classes start.
+All graduate instructors must attend this initial staff meeting, as well as all subsequent meetings. - 2.3 Students must have a minimum graduate index of 2.5/4.0 at the end of the first two semesters of graduate study to continue in the graduate program.
+In exceptional cases students may appeal to the Graduate Studies Committee for a waiver to this requirement. - As a continuation of the orientation process, the chemistry department mandates that new graduate students, including transfers from the PULSe program, enroll in a mandatory 8 week course offered in the fall semester: CHM 69500R (Teaching & Research in Chemistry).

-3. Master's Degree Program
+3.0 Master's Degree Program